vakesz/dotfiles/KEYMAPS.md

 2. Stage files with `-` and commit using `:Git commit`.
 3. Use `<leader>p` to push or `<leader>P` to pull with rebase.
 4. Resolve merge conflicts using `gu` (ours) and `gh` (theirs).

+### Discover and verify keymaps

+- `:verbose map <leader>` – list mappings that start with your leader and show where they were defined
+- `:map` – list all mappings for the current mode
+- `:Telescope keymaps` – browse keymaps with Telescope (if installed)

 ---